The personal data we collect

 Legal reasons for collecting personal data

-There are a number of legal reasons why we need collect and process your data.
+There are a number of legal reasons why we need to collect and process your data.
 These include:

 - Performing our public functions as a local authority.